tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** You mentioned a woman's tale of moderator grief, but didn't elaborate.
 What's the story?

 **A:** As I said, I didn't see a sign of ill intent on either side, so declined to write it up here.
-It's neverthelss a kind of dysfunction, so I started [a new page](drift) to record "smaller stories" like that.
-Her taio is at the bottom (for now), but I still left names out of it.
+It's nevertheless a kind of dysfunction, so I started [a new page](drift) to record "smaller stories" like that.
+Her taie is at the bottom (for now), but I still left names out of it.

 **2025-10-08 Wed 01:00p CDT**